MASTG-DEMO-0059: Using SharedPreferences to Write Sensitive Data Unencrypted to the App Sandbox

 Sample¶

-The code below stores sensitive data using the SharedPreferences API, both with and without encryption:
+The app stores the following sensitive data using the SharedPreferences API, both with and without encryption:

 - An AWS key is stored encrypted